Oak Creek Town Board will discuss mill levy

 The Steamboat Pilot & Today is accepting applications for readers interested in serving on the newspaper's Editorial Board.

 Two community members will be appointed to serve four-month terms on the board.
-Applications are due Aug.
+Applications are due by Aug.
 15. The terms will begin Sept.
 1.

 The newspaper Editorial Board includes Publisher Suzanne Schlicht, Editor Scott Stanford, City Editor Melissa Roddy and reporter Tom Ross.
 The board meets weekly and reaches consensus on the opinions expressed in the newspaper.